GuilhermoSilveira1/LearningJava/README.md

 # LearningJava

-Learning Java and Git training
-A repository that aims to show some of the programs I created when starting to learn Java.
+A repository showcasing some of the programs I created while learning **Java**.
+These examples highlight my progress and the various concepts I've explored during my journey with Java programming.

+### Contents
+- Basic Java programs
+- Object-Oriented Programming examples
+- Data structures and algorithms in Java